microsoft/qsharp/_TODO.md

 # TODO

-- Get CSS to match the built-in Copilot Chat
+- Get a table response for 'last 5 jobs tagged carbon'
-- Make the input box and submit button look & behavior similar to VS Code
+- Have a button that fetches the histogram for the job
-- See if we can get it to render a command button to estimate current project
+- Add an embedding for a 'histogram' widget and see if it renders